datapartnership/datapartnership.github.io/content/updates/helping-southeast-asian-cities-improve-air-quality-with-data/index.md

-title = "Helping Southeast Asian Cities Improve Air Quality with Data" authors = ["Sebastian Mueller"] categories = ["Case Study"] partner = ["Grab", "Quadrant", "VesselBot"] dev_partner = ["Asian Development Bank"] tags = ["Transport"] date = 2026-08-04T00:00:00Z
+title = "Helping Southeast Asian Cities Improve Air Quality with Data" authors = ["Sebastian Mueller"] categories = ["Case Study"] partner = ["GrabMaps", "Quadrant", "VesselBot"] dev_partner = ["Asian Development Bank"] tags = ["Transport"] date = 2026-08-27T00:00:00Z
 +++

 Traffic congestion is not only a mobility challenge.
 In many cities, it is also a public health challenge.
-An Asian Development Bank (ADB) project leverages data from [Grab](https://grabmaps.grab.com), [Quadrant](https://www.quadrant.io), and [VesselBot](https://www.vesselbot.com) to model traffic and emissions in Southeast Asian cities, with the aim of helping policymakers better understand the impact of their transport policies.
+An Asian Development Bank (ADB) project leverages data from [GrabMaps](https://grabmaps.grab.com), [Quadrant](https://www.quadrant.io), and [VesselBot](https://www.vesselbot.com) to model traffic and emissions in Southeast Asian cities, with the aim of helping policymakers better understand the impact of their transport policies.

 ## Challenge